Test-time regression: a unifying framework for designing sequence models with associative memory: Test-time regression as a framework for designing sequence layers

-Our key observation is that finding a memory map that satisfies these constraints reduces to finding a vector-valued regressor $\memory$.
-We can derive an associative memory system by solving the weighted regression problem
+Our main observation is that finding a memory map that satisfies these constraints reduces to finding a vector-valued regressor $\memory$.
+We can then store a set of key-value associations into an associative memory system by solving the weighted regression problem

-where the importance of each association is controlled by adjusting the relative weights $\{\gamma_i\}_{i=1}^T$ Classic works on associative memory are restricted to linear memory maps, corresponding to linear regression \citep[Chapter 6.6]{Kohonen1989SelfOrganizationAssociativeMemory}, but here we allow $\Mcal$ to be any function class.
+where the importance of each association is controlled by adjusting the relative weights $\{\gamma_i^{(t)}\}_{i=1}^t$ Classic works on associative memory are restricted to linear memory maps, corresponding to linear regression \citep[Chapter 6.6]{Kohonen1989SelfOrganizationAssociativeMemory}, but here we allow $\Mcal$ to be any function class.
 We refer to this relationship between regression and associative memory as the ``regression-memory correspondence''.

-Having established regression as a way to implement associative memory, \emph{we design sequence layers by solving \autoref{eqn:general-least-squares} to construct memory maps $\memory_A$ that satisfy $\memory_A(\kbf_i) \approx \vbf_i$ for associations $A=\{(\kbf_i, \vbf_i)\}_{i\in I}$}.
-For non-causal tasks (e.g. vision transformers), we construct a single memory $\memory_A$ over all key-value pairs and compute outputs as $\ybf_t = \memory_A(\qbf_t)$.
-For causal tasks (e.g. language models), we construct separate memories $\memory_t$ for each prefix $A_t=\{(\kbf_i, \vbf_i)\}_{i=1}^t$ and compute outputs as $\ybf_t=\memory_t(\qbf_t)$.
-The forward pass thus solves \autoref{eqn:general-least-squares} to obtain $\memory$ before applying it to queries.
-This naturally extends to multihead architectures \citep{Vaswani2017AttentionAllYou,Shazeer2019FastTransformerDecoding,Ainslie2023GQATrainingGeneralized}, which correspond to parallel associative memories that may share keys, values, or queries.
+\paragraph{Step 2: Memory retrieval as function application.} Having derived a regression-based procedure to memorize a set of associations into $\memory$, we can now retrieve values from memory by applying $\memory$ to a new vector, which we call a ``query'' $\qbf$, producing output

-We call such layers ``test-time regression layers'', referencing the similar idea of test-time-training \citep{Sun2020TestTimeTrainingSelfSupervision} but specialized to associative memory.
-Though solving \autoref{eqn:general-least-squares} can be seen as a self-supervised test-time training objective that regresses one view upon another \citep{Sun2024LearningLearnTest}, our associative memory perspective is more intuitive given its importance in in-context learning \citep{Arora2023ZoologyMeasuringImproving,Olsson2022ContextLearningInduction}.
+The retrieval performance depends on how well \autoref{eqn:general-least-squares} is minimized.
+When \autoref{eqn:general-least-squares} attains zero-loss, $\memory_t$ memorizes all associations perfectly, and we get perfect retrieval: $\memory_t(\kbf_i) = \vbf_i$ for $i= 1, \ldots, t$.
+For certain function classes $\Mcal$, e.g. smooth functions, $\memory$ can also extrapolate outside of the existing set of keys.
+In those cases, $\memory_t(\qbf)$ instead retrieves a value based on the proximity of $\qbf$ to the existing set of keys.